Key features of the COM port scanner app

 Where Modbus is used

-The simplicity of the implementation of Modbus protocols has led to its wide application in industrial systems and not only.
+The simplicity of implementing Modbus protocols has led to its wide application in industrial systems and not only.
 Today the equipment of almost all manufacturers comes with support for Modbus protocols.